Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Dynamic orthogonal matching pursuit

 \section{Dynamic orthogonal matching pursuit}

-The OMP algorithm only select one index corresponding to the largest magnitude of $ r^{(p)} $ at every iteration.
+The OMP algorithm only select one index corresponding to the largest magnitude of the gradient of error metric at every iteration.
 To increase the chance for the correct support of the target data being identified, it would be helpful to select indices at every iteration in a dynamic and adaptive manner.
-To this goal, we propose the so-called dynamic orthogonal matching pursuit (DOMP), which select vector bases (i.e., the column vectors of $A$) at every iteration to approximate the target data through efficiently exploiting the information of the underlying gradient vector.
-The DOMP algorithm is described as Algorithm \ref{DOMP}.
+It is worth pointing out that this idea has been exploited in StOMP and SWOMP, but the total number of indices being selected at every iteration of these methods might increase too fast and exceed the sparsity level of the signal.
+This renders the algorithm either requires extra effort to reconstruct the signal or fails to reconstruct the signal.
+Thus we propose the following \emph{dynamic orthogonal matching pursuit} (DOMP) method, which may efficiently utilize the underlying gradient information and control the number of selected indices at each step so that it does not exceed the sparsity level of signal.
+When the cardinality of selected indices does exceed the sparsity level, we may further enhance the algorithm by including a shrinkage step to bring the cardinality down to the sparsity level.